-8.16 Our provisional views should be approved in line with the levels set out in the Delegation Scheme54 and the Supervision Model(Policy requirement).
+8.16 Our provisional views should be approved in line with the levels set out in the Delegation Scheme and the Supervision Model\(Policy requirement).
 The need for escalation of a case above those levels should be determined by the individual circumstances of the case.

-54 The decision to approve a provisional views on a joint working case should be approved in line with our joint working Delegation Scheme.
+&lt;sup>52 The decision to approve a provisional views on a joint working case should be approved in line with our joint working Delegation Scheme.